terzievk/cityMap/README.md

   - abstraction
   - file structure
   - documentation
+  - variable names in the famous algorithms like Dijkstra, there is no need to be named the same as in the pseudocode
 - add more test cases
 - move tests to a different directory
 - test without cluttering the main